BBVA/mist/mist/commands/searchOpenS3Buckets/README.rst

 Description
 -----------

-This command find open S3 buckets from an origin domain.
+This command find open S3 buckets from an origin domain list.

 Input parameters
 ----------------

-- domain: origin dmain to search
+- inputDomains: origin domain list to search
 - dns: dns server to use during execution
 - tor: "True" if you want to use Tor network